Requirement to keep proper records and accounts

 The term 'accounts' refer to the trading and profit and loss accounts as well as the balance sheets.

-Requirement to Issue Receipts
+Requirement to issue receipts

 You do not need to issue receipts if you adopt practices that can ensure the completeness and accuracy of the recording of all your sales receipts.
+However, receipt must still be issued upon your customer's request.

-Duration for Records and Accounts Keeping
+Duration for records and accounts keeping

 Failure to do so may result in: